BridgeBio Pharma (NASDAQ:BBIO) Sees Strong Trading Volume

-BridgeBio Pharma, Inc. (NASDAQ:BBIO) shares saw an uptick in trading volume on Tuesday .
-113,404 shares were traded during mid-day trading, a decline of 89% from the previous session’s volume of 1,035,413 shares.The stock last traded at $12.27 and had previously closed at $11.38.
+BridgeBio Pharma, Inc. (NASDAQ:BBIO) shares saw unusually-high trading volume on Monday .
+Approximately 100,871 shares were traded during mid-day trading, a decline of 93% from the previous session’s volume of 1,377,161 shares.The stock last traded at $16.85 and had previously closed at $16.68.

-A number of research firms have commented on BBIO.
-HC Wainwright cut their price objective on shares of BridgeBio Pharma from $88.00 to $24.00 and set a “buy” rating for the company in a report on Tuesday.
-Zacks Investment Research upgraded shares of BridgeBio Pharma from a “sell” rating to a “hold” rating in a report on Wednesday, November 10th.
-Mizuho cut their price objective on shares of BridgeBio Pharma from $86.00 to $25.00 and set a “buy” rating for the company in a report on Monday.
-SVB Leerink cut their price target on shares of BridgeBio Pharma from $66.00 to $24.00 and set an “outperform” rating for the company in a report on Monday.
-Finally, Bank of America upgraded shares of BridgeBio Pharma from a “neutral” rating to a “buy” rating and set a $75.00 price target for the company in a report on Friday, September 10th.
-One research analyst has rated the stock with a hold rating and eight have given a buy rating to the company.
-According to MarketBeat, the company currently has an average rating of “Buy” and an average target price of $55.00.
+BBIO has been the topic of several research analyst reports.
+HC Wainwright reduced their price objective on BridgeBio Pharma from $88.00 to $24.00 and set a “buy” rating on the stock in a research note on Tuesday, December 28th.
+Zacks Investment Research raised BridgeBio Pharma from a “sell” rating to a “hold” rating in a research note on Wednesday, November 10th.
+Bank of America raised BridgeBio Pharma from a “neutral” rating to a “buy” rating and set a $75.00 price objective on the stock in a research note on Friday, September 10th.
+Mizuho reduced their price objective on BridgeBio Pharma from $86.00 to $25.00 and set a “buy” rating on the stock in a research note on Monday, December 27th.
+Finally, SVB Leerink dropped their target price on BridgeBio Pharma from $66.00 to $24.00 and set an “outperform” rating for the company in a research report on Monday, December 27th.
+One equities research analyst has rated the stock with a hold rating and eight have given a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $55.00.

+In related news, Director Ronald J. Daniels bought 11,745 shares of the business’s stock in a transaction that occurred on Tuesday, December 28th.
+The shares were bought at an average price of $12.73 per share, with a total value of $149,513.85.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Ronald J. Daniels bought 10,402 shares of the business’s stock in a transaction that occurred on Thursday, December 30th.
+The shares were bought at an average cost of $14.34 per share, for a total transaction of $149,164.68.
+The disclosure for this purchase can be found here.
+Company insiders own 29.20% of the company’s stock.

-Hedge funds have recently modified their holdings of the business.
-Meeder Asset Management Inc. boosted its position in BridgeBio Pharma by 46.9% in the 3rd quarter.
+Several large investors have recently made changes to their positions in BBIO.
+Advisor Group Holdings Inc. lifted its holdings in BridgeBio Pharma by 20.5% during the second quarter.
+Advisor Group Holdings Inc. now owns 2,007 shares of the company’s stock worth $122,000 after acquiring an additional 341 shares during the period.
+Meeder Asset Management Inc. raised its stake in shares of BridgeBio Pharma by 46.9% in the third quarter.
 Meeder Asset Management Inc. now owns 2,034 shares of the company’s stock valued at $95,000 after buying an additional 649 shares during the period.
-Advisor Group Holdings Inc. boosted its position in BridgeBio Pharma by 20.5% in the 2nd quarter.
-Advisor Group Holdings Inc. now owns 2,007 shares of the company’s stock valued at $122,000 after buying an additional 341 shares during the period.
-Public Employees Retirement System of Ohio purchased a new position in BridgeBio Pharma in the 2nd quarter valued at approximately $167,000.
-Mackenzie Financial Corp purchased a new position in BridgeBio Pharma in the 2nd quarter valued at approximately $223,000.
-Finally, Capula Management Ltd purchased a new position in BridgeBio Pharma in the 3rd quarter valued at approximately $244,000.
-95.06% of the stock is owned by institutional investors.
+Public Employees Retirement System of Ohio bought a new stake in shares of BridgeBio Pharma in the second quarter valued at $167,000.
+Boussard & Gavaudan Investment Management LLP bought a new stake in shares of BridgeBio Pharma in the third quarter valued at $3,791,000.
+Finally, Mackenzie Financial Corp bought a new stake in shares of BridgeBio Pharma in the second quarter valued at $223,000.
+95.06% of the stock is currently owned by institutional investors.

 About BridgeBio Pharma (NASDAQ:BBIO)